 Website development train wreck

-With the new wholesale Thai handicrafts website taking shape in development, the company owner decided that the two staff responsible for developing the customized Thailand holiday plans should also be the people responsible for putting together the range of items for the new wholesale Thai handicrafts website, as well as writing the descriptions for each item.
+With the new wholesale Thai handicrafts website taking shape in development, the company owner decided that the two staff responsible for developing the customised Thailand holiday plans should also be the people responsible for putting together the range of items for the new wholesale Thai handicrafts website, as well as writing the descriptions for each item.

 With insufficient human resources being devoted to the wholesale Thai handicrafts site, another train wreck was in the making.